-The Office will be open from 1200 until 1800 on Friday 24th August and each morning from 0830.
+The Office will be open from 1200 on Friday 23th August and each morning from 0830.
 There will be helpers on hand to assist with any queries.

 Navigation – Posts mark breaches in the seawall and entrances to wetlands on the south side of the river – do not sail inside them as there are underwater hazards.
 Take care on the ebb tide to watch your draft when sailing over Redward flats, you may end up stuck on the mud and it’s a long walk back to Burnham!

 Safety – Check the Sailing Instructions for the list of safety requirements.